 For a Population of over 6 million there are less than 200 physicians and only ten surgeons.
 Many doctors and health workers were lost to the Ebola epidemic.
 Sierra Leone currently has:

 - zero Reconstructive Surgeons – ReSurge Africa are currently supporting the post-graduate training of Sierra Leone’s first two Reconstructive Surgeons, Dr Eric Wongo and Dr Abdulai Jalloh

-- only 4 Fully trained doctor anaesthetist – Trainee anaesthetist Dr Mohamed Kargbo is about to enter the 2nd stage of his training after completing a training placement in India.
+- only 4 Fully trained doctor anaesthetist – Trainee anaesthetist Dr Mohamed Kargbo is about to enter his 2nd year of 3 year training at Korle-Bu teaching hospital, Ghana.

 - In addition to broad training for the nursing cohort at Holy spirit Hospital, ReSurge Africa has put four nurses through the further three -year nursing degree which has qualified them as sought after state registered nurses.
 These nurses will form the backbone of care in the reconstructive surgery unit and are being supported through specialist theatre and burns placements in Ghana.
-Four more nurses are being identified for SRN training and will take up places toward the end of 2018.
+Four more nurses are being identified for SRN training and will take up places at the beginning of 2019

 - Physiotherapy is vital to the effective training of a physiotherapist.
 Further essential skills in pharmacy and community health will be augmented when ReSurge supported trainees qualify in 2019.